lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

 For this new **user action** (hence new _route_), we need to:

 1. Ask a user for a keyword to search
-2. Make a HTTP request to the recipe website with this keyword
+2. Make an HTTP request to the recipe's website with our keyword
-3. Parse the HTML document to extract useful recipe info
+3. Parse the HTML document to extract the useful recipe info
-4. Display to the user a list of recipes found
+4. Display a list of recipes found to the user
-5. Ask the user which recipe he/she wants to import
+5. Ask the user which number recipe they want to import
-6. (Optional) Make a new HTTP request to fetch more info (description, ...) from the recipe page
+6. (Optional) Make a new HTTP request to fetch more info (description, cooking time, etc.) from the recipe page
-7. Add the recipe to the `Cookbook`
+7. Add the chosen recipe to the `Cookbook`

 ### Analyze the page markup